 Conservation and land management training

-In 2012-13 we expect our conservation and land management trainees to work on Hay Time monitoring, the Peatland Programme, riverbank erosion and restoration, WildWatch events and access mapping.
+In 2014-15 we expect our conservation and land management trainees to work on habitat monitoring, the Peatland Programme, riverbank erosion and restoration, WildWatch events and access mapping.
 The scheme will also pay (through the Heritage Lottery Fund) for a number of training courses in bryophyte ID, invertebrate ID and first aid.
 The work will be part office and part site based.

 This training will hopefully propel trainees into long-term contracts in protected landscapes or habitat improvement work.

-A defining factor for selected trainees coming onto the Skills for the Future training was working in conservation as a volunteer.
-In 2012, the North Pennines AONB Partnership's Wildwatch programme of wildlife recording and training is a good way to increase knowledge for others who are keen to be involved in conservation in the North Pennines.
+A defining factor for selected trainees coming onto the Heritage Landscape Skills training was working in conservation as a volunteer.
+In 2014, the North Pennines AONB Partnership's Wildwatch programme of wildlife recording and training is a good way to increase knowledge for others who are keen to be involved in conservation in the North Pennines.
 There are many other opportunities for volunteering in conservation through local wildlife trusts, The National Trust, National Park volunteer schemes and local nature reserves.

 You can get more information on careers in conservation by clicking on the pdf below.
 Click on the link to Our Work to find out more about the AONB Partnership's conservation work.